LivePersonInc/messaging-window-sdk/README.md

 ### sendMessage

-This call back takes a string passed to it and sends it to LiveEngage and the agent handling the conversation.
-In the example below, we pass a simple, hardcoded string but you will probably need to write some code to dynamically grab the user's input from wherever they're typing it (like an `input` element for example).
+This callback takes a string passed to it and sends it to LiveEngage and the agent handling the conversation.
+In the example below, we pass a simple hardcoded string but you will probably need to write some code to dynamically grab the user's input from wherever they're typing it (like an `input` element for example).
 See the sample code below for an example on how to achieve this.

 ```javascript
 windowKit.sendMessage('Hello World!');